A Power Trio from Brixton Brewery: The Kindness of Strangers

 I enjoyed all these over a gorgeously balmy early summer evening – accompanied by a few Ben Harper CD’s and fair amount of reminiscing, of course.
 That’s beer at its best, if you ask me.

 Posted on 18/05/2014, in beer reviews and tagged Beer Review, Ben Harper and The Innocent Crimnals, Brixton Academy, Brixton Brewery, craft beer, Craft Beer in London, London Brewers.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on A Power Trio from Brixton Brewery: The Kindness of Strangers.